facebook/react-native-website/docs/the-new-architecture/pure-cxx-modules.md

 To make sure that the iOS app can effectively build the C++ Turbo Native Module, we need to:

 1. Create a `CMakeLists.txt` to access our C++ code
-2. Modify `gradle.build` to point to the newly created `CMakeLists.txt` file.
+2. Modify `build.gradle` to point to the newly created `CMakeLists.txt` file.
-3. Create an `onLoad.cpp` file in our Android app to register the new Turbo Native Module.
+3. Create an `OnLoad.cpp` file in our Android app to register the new Turbo Native Module.

-#### 1. Create the `CMakeList` file
+#### 1. Create the `CMakeLists.txt` file

 Android uses CMake to build.
 CMake needs to access the files we defined in our shared folder, to be able to build them.